Based on Robert Gordon, The Rise and Fall of American Growth (Princeton, 2016)

 These inventions radically changed the character of human life between 1870 and 1940.
 Paul Krugman has suggested that a modern American transported back to 1940 would find it rustic, but would be surrounded by recognizable technology — telephones, automobiles, flush toilets, refrigerators — and would easily adjust.
 A modern American transported back to 1870 would be utterly appalled and completely helpless.8

-The qualitative changes in life between 1870 and 1940 were not fully reflected in GDP growth — for reasons discussed below — but the qualitative changes had material underpinnings.
+The qualitative changes in life between 1870 and 1940 were not fully reflected in GDP growth — for reasons discussed below — but the qualitative changes were matched by concrete and readily measurable improvements in the standard of living.
 Americans built sewers and subways, worked assembly lines, drove trucks and flew airplanes.
 They earned and spent more money than ever before.
-The qualitative improvements in their standard of living were matched by concrete and readily measurable improvements.
 At some time during WW II the United States became the world’s most prosperous country.

 Technological progress can be embodied in machinery, but it can also be purely organizational.
 Adam Smith’s pin factory illustrates this possibility: the division of labour increases pin production, even when the steps required to make a pin remain unchanged.
 Gordon suggests that changes in the organization of production account for much of the TFP growth of the 1930s and 1940s.
 Further TFP growth came from two pivotal technologies, electricity and the internal combustion engine.
 They were a half century old, but they still had the capacity to revitalize the American economy.